openshift/enhancements/enhancements/storage/csi-driver-install.md

 Bases on current upstream plans & assumptions.

 ### OCP-4.5 (Kubernetes 1.18)
-* We support installation of AWS EBS and Manila CSI drivers with in-tree drivers.
+* We support installation of AWS EBS (tech preview) and Manila CSI (GA) drivers with in-tree drivers.
 User can use both drivers at the same time.
 The default storage class is for in-tree volume plugin (unless cluster admin changes it).
   * The driver is optional, not installed by default.
   * The driver is installed via OLM.
 * The CR required for operator configuration will be created by the user.